apache/flink/docs/content.zh/docs/dev/table/modules.md

 ### CoreModule

-`CoreModule` contains all of Flink's system (built-in) functions and is loaded by default.
+`CoreModule` contains all of Flink's system (built-in) functions and is loaded and enabled by default.

 ### HiveModule